CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 **4. Virtual Machine size flexibility with Reserved VM Instances**

-  You can select to optimise for instance size flexibility or capacity priority when purchasing a Reserved VM Instance.
+  You can select to optimise, for instance size flexibility or capacity priority when purchasing a Reserved VM Instance.
 The reservation you purchase is valid for all sizes of virtual machines (VMs) in the same instance size flexibility group.

   The number of VMs that the reservation discount applies to inside the instance size flexibility group is determined by the VM size you choose when you acquire a reservation.
 It also relies on the size of the virtual machines (VMs) you're operating.
 The relative footprint for each VM size in that instance size flexibility group is compared in the ratio column.
 Calculate how the reservation discount applies to the VMs you have running using the ratio value.